 Edited by Janet E. Rubin.

 This anthology is a quintet of award-winning plays for the entire family designed to explain and appreciate women's courage both historical and fictional and to inspire visions from tomorrow.
 The book, with a foreword by Dr. Nellie McCaslin, offers an introduction to the plays and accompanying strategies for teaching.
-A valuable collection for the director, teacher, parent, librarian and student.
-Plays in this collection include: The Ice Wolf — an Inuit tale of a fair child born into a superstitious village.
+It is a valuable collection for the director, teacher, parent, librarian and student.
+The Ice Wolf is an Inuit tale of a fair child born into a superstitious village.
 Their prejudice forces the child to seek refuge in the forests in the transformed shape of a wolf.
-This classic fantasy has had over a hundred productions nationally and internationally; Mean to Be Free — Tom and Hedy, brother and sister, flee slavery via the dangerous Underground Railroad with help from Harriet Tubman, and learn what it means "to stand tall."
-This fictionalized journey is based on pre-Civil War history and people who assisted Tubman, including: Oliver Johnson, head of the New York City Anti-Slavery Office and Thomas Garrett, the Quaker who said "if this be a crime for which one goes to prison, then there must be some excellent people there."
-Remember My Name: A Story of Survival in Wartime France — When the Nazis invade Marseilles, young Rachel is sent away on a moment's notice.
+This classic fantasy has had over a hundred productions nationally and internationally.
+In Mean to Be Free, Tom and Hedy, brother and sister, flee slavery via the dangerous Underground Railroad with help from Harriet Tubman, and learn what it means "to stand tall."
+This fictionalized journey is based on pre-Civil War history and people who assisted Tubman, such as Oliver Johnson, head of the New York City Anti-Slavery Office and Thomas Garrett, the Quaker who said, "If this be a crime for which one goes to prison, then there must be some excellent people there."
+When the Nazis invade Marseilles in Remember My Name: A Story of Survival in Wartime France, young Rachel is sent away on a moment's notice.
 With only a false name to protect her, she is terrified.
-As she matures she assists the Marquis, fighting for her own life and for France.
-Inspired by the history of LeChambon-sur Lignon in Auvergne, this play was the first prize winner of the 1989 IUPUI National Playwriting competition; Angel in the Night — is based on the true story of Marysia Szul, a Polish Catholic teen who hid and protected four Jewish refugees during World War II.
-This play won a 1996 American Alliance for Theatre and Education Distinguished Play Award; Sunday Gold — is set in the North Carolina Gold Rush era of the 1840s where 12-year old Lizzie, a rocker girl at the mine and her coworker, Annie, a hired-out slave, learn that not all gold is in the ground and that friendship is stronger than prejudice.
+As she matures, she assists the Marquis, fighting for her own life and for France.
+Inspired by the history of LeChambon-sur Lignon in Auvergne, this play was the first prize winner of the 1989 IUPUI National Playwriting competition.
+Angel in the Night is based on the true story of Marysia Szul, a Polish Catholic teen who hid and protected four Jewish refugees during World War II.
+This play won a 1996 American Alliance for Theatre and Education Distinguished Play Award.
+Sunday Gold is set in the North Carolina Gold Rush era of the 1840s when 12-year-old Lizzie, a rocker girl at the mine, and her coworker, Annie, a hired-out slave, learn that not all gold is in the ground and that friendship is stronger than prejudice.
+6x9—342 pages.